-For, In the case of systems that support rpm packages, we can download the packages that are built for openSUSE, we just have to do the following.
+To In the case of systems that support rpm packages, we can download the packages that are built for openSUSE, we just have to do the following.

 Si want to install the client, they just have to download the following package:

 Now To download the server, you must type this command: